student-one-rh/Synapse-Analytics-DevOps/README.md

 # Synapse-Analytics-DevOps
 Sample build and release pipelines to automate schema changes with SQL Synapse SQL Pools (formery SQL DW).
-Using a YAML pipeline to build and a Classic DevOps pipeline to deploy.
+Using a YAML pipeline with two stages: one to build and one to deploy.

 To get it working on your environment, follow the steps below.
 ## Pre-requisites